wdi-sf-september-2014/todo_with_tests/README.md

 * Delete a todo list
   * This should also delete all of its items, if there are any
 * Delete a todo
+* Create a todo list
+  * A todo list should have a title and a description
+  * Titles may be at most 100 characters
+  * The description must be at least 5 characters long and at most 140 characters